 Degrees are awarded to candidates in May, August, and December.
 Final application must be made by the following dates:

-- First Friday in April for May graduation
+- First Friday in April

 - August 15th for August graduation

 - First Friday in November for December graduation

 Students applying for two degrees at the same time must submit separate applications (see below).
 To be eligible for graduation, students must satisfactorily complete all courses required in their curricula, have a cumulative Grade Point Average of 2.0, and have the approval of the appropriate Department Chair and Dean.